-Preparation Tips for FY2023 DOT Grant Application Success
+Preparation Tips for FY 2023 DOT Grant Application Success

 - 1. Coordinate Between Agencies and Stakeholders.
-Within your local government ensure that finance, procurement, planning, and public works departments are working in alignment to submit grant applications, successfully execute grant agreements and deliver projects.
-This requires early and continuous coordination between local government and community stakeholders and with regional and state or other third party implementation partners to ensure that projects are set up for success.
-For information on successful proactive engagement activities, please review the Department's Promising Practices for Meaningful Public Involvement in Transportation Decision-Making.2 - 2.
-Get Familiar with the DOT Calendar of Funding Opportunities3 to see when different programs will be open and closed for applications. - Review NOFOs carefully.
-Each Program's Notice of Funding Opportunity (NOFO) typically provides additional resources, webinars, and frequently asked questions specific to that program to provide information on program eligibility, grant application requirements, and other useful information.
+Within your local government, ensure that finance, procurement, planning, and public works departments are working in alignment to submit grant applications, successfully execute grant agreements, and deliver projects.
+This requires early and continuous coordination between local government and community stakeholders and with regional and state or other third-party implementation partners to ensure that projects are set up for success. - 2.
+Get Familiar with the DOT Calendar of Funding Opportunities to see when different programs will be open and closed for applications. - Review NOFOs carefully.
+Each program's Notice of Funding Opportunity (NOFO) typically provides additional resources, webinars, and frequently asked questions specific to that program to provide information on program eligibility, grant application requirements, and other useful information.
 The program page may also contain information on past grant recipients to help better understand the types of projects and applications selected for funding in previous years. - Prioritize and align projects and applications.
-It may not serve your community well to submit multiple applications for a single notice of funding opportunity such that you are competing against yourself.
-Think about which projects may be the readiest for funding, which may be the highest priority based on locally-defined needs, or which may be the best fit for federal funding versus other types of local or state funding. - Check out the ROUTES Applicant Toolkit for Competitive Funding Programs at USDOT.
-Created for rural applicants, this toolkit is useful to any organization unfamiliar with DOT grant process.
+It may not serve your community well to submit multiple applications for a single Notice of Funding Opportunity such that you are competing against yourself.
+Think about which projects may be the readiest for funding, which may be the highest priority based on locally defined needs, or which may be the best fit for Federal funding versus other types of local or state funding. - Check out the ROUTES Applicant Toolkit for Competitive Funding Programs at USDOT.
+Created for rural applicants, this toolkit is useful to any organization unfamiliar with the DOT grant process.

-3. Budget For and Secure Your Non-Federal Match5
+3. Budget for and Secure Your Non-Federal Match.